Top 10 Content Marketing Freelancer Pain Points (2026)

 Many editors are empathetic, experienced writers and managers who work hard to help writers deliver more value.
 The best editors view editing as a value-adding activity.
 But this certainly doesn’t go for all clients.

 Some employ editors to edit, while others include editing as part of the content manager’s roster of tasks.
-Many clients haven’t even defined the role, and feedback is more of a free-for-all-all, loud conversation.
+Many clients haven’t even defined the role, and feedback is more of a loud free-for-all.

 When feedback is vague or, at best, not constructive, writers struggle to improve their work.
 Combine this with a poor Brief, and you have one of the top pain points for content writers across the board.